Subscribie/subscribie/docs/content/en/docs/Tasks/categorise-subscription-plans.md

 date: 2022-11-16
 weight: 5
 description: >
-  Learn how to organize your subscription plans by categorising them.
+  Need a way to organise your plans?
+Organise your subscription plans by categorising them by following these steps.
 ---

 ## Steps to Categorise Subscription Plans